-Additionally, Mirlesse has contributed as a writer to The Paris Review, BOMB Magazine, Aperture, Art in America, FOAM magazine, and the Pompidou Center's Les Cahiers quarterly journal collecting more than twenty five interviews with various artists and curators as part of an ongoing long-term conversations series.
+Additionally, she has contributed writing to The Paris Review, BOMB Magazine, Aperture, Art in America, The Happy Reader, FOAM, Frieze, and the Pompidou Centre’s Les Cahiers du MNAM quarterly journal collecting more than thirty interviews over the last decade with various artists and curators as part of an ongoing long-term conversations series.
 She has further contributed to The New York Times, T Magazine, Le Monde, M, The Wall Street Journal, and Vogue Italia, among other publications.